Red Circle

 BANG—

-Alan reloaded.
+Alan reloads with steady hands.
 "Yes.
-It's a good thing you Muricans were so lenient with gun control."
+It's a good thing you Muricans are so lenient with gun control."

 "I know.
 Our amendment believes every person should be born with a gun."